textX/textX/CONTRIBUTING.md

    Please do not reformat the code that you have not changed.
 If you notice that ruff has reformatted parts of the code that are not part of your change use git to revert those parts.

+   Please provide tests as a part of your change, if appropriate.

-5. When you're done making changes, check that your changes pass linter, the tests, and have a look at the coverage:
+5. When you're done making changes, check that your changes pass linter, tests and coverage:

-        $ ruff check textx/ tests/ examples/
+        $ make check
-        $ pytest tests/functional/
-        $ coverage run --source textx -m pytest tests/functional
-        $ coverage report

-   You can run all this at once with provided script `runtests.sh`

-        $ ./runtests.sh

-   In case you have doubts, have also a look at the html rendered version of the coverage results:

-        $ coverage html

 6. Commit your changes and push your branch to GitHub: